elastic/elastic-stack-installers/README.md

 Note that the MSI will call the `elastic-agent install` command with `-f` (force) to avoid user interaction.

 ### Uninstall
-Similarly to the install flow (described above), the MSI will call the `elastic-agent uninstall` command, and it's possible to pass arguements using `AGENTARGS`.
+Similarly to the install flow (described above), the MSI will call the `elastic-agent uninstall` command, and it's possible to pass arguments using `INSTALLARGS`.
 One common use case is uninstalling an agent which has tamper protection enabled.

 ### Upgrade
 The Agent MSI doesn't support upgrade.
 Since the agents are fleet managed, upgrades shall be done using fleet (UI / API).